jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 }
 ```

 Now, let's give this command a spin in the console.
-We're going to execute it the same way we did for the other one initially.
+We're going to execute it the same way we did for other documents earlier, except now targeting `PerformHealthcheckS3`.

-TODO ssm console for triggering the above

-After that, you'll have adopted a means of executing command documents on your EC2 instances!
+{{< figure src="s3-command-document-success.png" link="s3-command-document-success.png" class="center" alt="Successful invocations for the new document pulling the script to be executed from S3" >}}

+Let's now dive into one of the instances outputs.

+{{< figure src="s3-command-document-success-linux.png" link="s3-command-document-success-linux.png" class="center" alt="Breakdown of steps invoked on Linux, Windows steps are skipped" >}}

+Just like with the previous document with the script embedded `PerformHealthcheck`, we can see the steps conditioned for Windows have been skipped (steps 1-2).
+Step 3 is where the document is doing real work, downloading the Linux script from the S3 location into the temp directory for SSM, and then executing it in step 4.

 ## Maintenance Windows executing command documents